 • Assign a Universal Patient Identifier (UPI) to create a complete, longitudinal patient record across the enterprise and the continuum of care

-Blog: It’s time to embrace a universal identity management system.
+Blog: It’s time to embrace universal identity management.

 Blog: The new and improved way to match patient data.